 As student loan debt rises, colleges and universities face more public scrutiny over costs and more pressure to help students graduate with less debt.

-In a recent article for Investopedia, Fred Amrein, a college funding expert, recommends several strategies students can use to graduate with less debt.
+In an article for Investopedia, Fred Amrein, a college funding expert, recommends several strategies students can use to graduate with less debt.
 We noticed that administrators can support students with many of these debt-minimizing strategies.